tedsanders/tedsanders.github.io/_posts/2013-07-26-healthcare.md

 title: Healthcare
 subtitle: The two studies everyone should know
 description: Ted talks healthcare.
-comments: true
+comments:
-tags: blog
+tags:
 ---

 <p>Question: How does healthcare affect health?</p>

-<p>No one knows for sure.
+<p>No one knows exactly.
 Two major randomized controlled studies have tried to answer that question.
 These are those two studies:</p>

 <h2>#1: RAND Health Insurance Experiment</h2>